dbetz/Parallax-ESP/README.md

 This project contains firmware for the Parallax WX Wi-Fi module.
 The code is based on the esp-httpd project by by Jeroen Domburg with some features added from the esp-link project by Thorsten von Eicken.
+TESTING!

 It includes the following features: